isomorphic-software/smartclient-docs/classes/Operator.md

 **Flags**: IR

 ---
+## Attr: Operator.requiresServer

+### Description
+Whether this operator needs to be executed on the server side.

+This implies that if a [Criterion](../reference.md#object-criterion) using this operator is either introduced into [criteria](../reference.md#object-advancedcriteria) or is changed, the server will need to be contacted to perform filtering.

+### Groups

+- advancedFilter

+**Flags**: IR

+---
 ## Attr: Operator.ID

 ### Description
-Unique id for an operator, which appears within [AdvancedCriteria](../reference.md#object-advancedcriteria) as the [Operator](../reference.md#object-operator) property.
+Unique id for an operator, which appears within [AdvancedCriteria](../reference.md#object-advancedcriteria) as the [Operator](../reference_2.md#object-operator) property.

 A list of built-in identifiers is [here](../reference.md#type-operatorid).